mvolkmann/blog/src/smalltalk/41-morphic.md

 sends the message `#drawCurrentAndSubmorphs` to an instance of one of these `MorphicCanvas` subclasses.
 The `drawCurrentAndSubmorphs` method
-sends the message `#drawOn:` to the the current morph and sends the message `#fullDraw` to each submorph.
+sends the message `#drawOn:` to the current morph and sends the message `#fullDraw` to each submorph.

 The sequence of message sends that lead to the first call to `fullDraw:` is: